constarg/constarg/README.md

 # Introduction
 Hello, welcome to my GitHub account.
-My name is Constantinos Argyriou, I'm an undergraduate student at the University of Piraeus and the field that interested me the most is embedded systems.
+My name is Constantinos; as you can guess from my repositories, I'm interested in low-level programming and architechure of a computer.
+More specifically, I'm interested in the field of embedded systems, which is a field that deals with all sort of things, mainly with electronics.
+Below I will specify a few projects of mine.

+# Embedded Systems related projects
+## Convolution Image processing
+This project consists of two parts, both written in C language.
+The purpose was to learn about the programming anviroment provided by Xlink for embedded system program development.
+More specifically, all  tests executed in a Zybo z7 development board.

+# Low-level programming related projects

 #
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=constarg&layout=compact&hide_border=true&theme=transparentLtitle_color=0c7dbd&bg_color=00000000&langs_count=6&hide=java,css,html,PLpgSQL,javascript,shell)](https://github.com/EmbeddedCat)